-Dr. Fahey graduated from Duke University Magna Cum Laude in 1982, and Cornell University Medical College in 1986.
+Dr. Fahey graduated from Duke University Magna Cum Laude in 1982, and Weill Cornell Medical College in 1986.
 He did his surgical residency at The New York Hospital, serving as Administrative Chief Resident.
-He was a Harvey and Katharine Cushing Fellow in Surgical Physiology from 1998-1990, and an Amercian Cancer Society Fellow in Clinical Oncology from 1989-1990.
+He was a Harvey and Katharine Cushing Fellow in Surgical Physiology from 1998-1990, and an American Cancer Society Fellow in Clinical Oncology from 1989-1990.

 Dr. Fahey was a guest investigator at The Rockefeller University, Laboratory of Medical Biochemistry from 1988 - 1991.
 He then completed a fellowship in Endocrine and Head and Neck Surgery at the Royal North Shore Hospital in Sydney Australia.

 Hr accepted a position as an Assistant Professor of Surgery at UT Southwestern Medical Center in the Division of GI and Endocrine Surgery.
-He was recruited back to New York Hospital-Cornell in 1996 as the Chief of the Section of Endocrine Surgery and rose to the level of Associate Professor in 1998, and was promoted to Professor of Surgery in 2007.
+He was recruited back to Weill Cornell Medicine in 1996 as the Chief of the Section of Endocrine and Minimally Invasive Surgery and rose to the level of Associate Professor in 1998, and was promoted to Professor of Surgery in 2007.

-He plays a strong leadership role in physician training and mentoring, serving as Program Director of the General Surgery Residency Program at NY Pres Hospital-Weill Cornell Medical College since July 2000.
+He plays a strong leadership role in physician training and mentoring, serving as Program Director of the General Surgery Residency Program at NewYork-Presbyterian/Weill Cornell Medical Center since July 2000.
 Dr. Fahey is Chair of the Department of Surgery's Resident Education Committee and Residency Review Committee.